AdamStelmaszczyk/adamstelmaszczyk.github.io/_posts/2023-09-06-psyhos-tips-for-programming-contests.md

     - it's very easy to get stuck in local optima: check #14 for hints
     - you mix simple transitions with complex ones: have a separate acceptance function for each transition
     - your evaluation is very erratic during transitions: you're out of luck

+20. Contests are essentially simple feedback loops:

+    a) do stuff
+    b) get results
+    c) extract information

-20. Testing is the most neglected aspect of contests by almost everyone.
-Testing is your way of getting feedback.
+    You can get better by improving any of those areas.
+Testing is the most neglected aspect of contests by almost everyone.
+It is your way of getting feedback.
 If your testing is slow you're going to progress very slowly.
 If your testing is inaccurate, it's going to be very hard to figure out correct next steps.
 This will mostly focus on HC, as testing in BC is very hard and quite often nearly unfeasible.

 21. Use a local tester.
 If you're only using provisional testing for evaluation, you're making everything extremely hard for yourself.
 You're not saving time, you're wasting it.